rafiqhasan/covid-vaccine-alert-India/readme.md

 - Also added feature, alert shows any slot available in future from today's date( not just today's availability )

 Release 1.14 ( 10th May - 8:21 PM IST ):
-- Remove complexity of config.json manual setup
+- Replaced complexity of config.json manual setup with one time on-screen setup
-- Made age limit as optional
+- Made age limit as optional filter
 - Whatsapp alert also shows the Center name
-- Also added feature, alert shows any slot available in future from today's date

 Release 1.13 ( 9th May - 12:35 PM IST ):
-- Added feature to provide minimum number of slots, on which alert should be given
+- Added feature to provide minimum number of slots as filter, on which alert should be given

 Release 1.12 ( 9th May - 12:20 AM IST ):
 - Fixed crash issue on some OS versions